iguanajuice/novpn/README.md

 sudo ip netns e novpn wg-quick up wg1.conf
 ```

-Notice how we use `sudo ip` instead of `novpn`.
-This is because VPN connections
+Notice that we use `sudo ip` instead of `novpn`; this is because VPN connections
-requires root, and `novpn` drops privileges upon entering the namespace
+requires root and `novpn` drops privileges upon entering the namespace

 ### As a blacklist

-Simply connect your VPN as usual, everything running with `novpn` will not be tunneled
+Simply connect your VPN as usual, everything running through `novpn` will not be tunneled